A Gentle Seasonal Reset for Hot, Humid Days

 Summer Cooling Kitchari

-• 1 cup split yellow mung dal (soaked 1–2 hours if you have time)
+• 1 cup split yellow mung dal (soak 1–2 hours if you have time)

 • ½ cup white basmati rice, rinsed